 I ran my vehicle of oil filtered by centrifuge for a year and then checked my fuel filters... they were quite messy.
 That's something I hadn't seen before and I consider this proof of my belief... the fats are NOT coming out.

-So again, I personally do not use a centrifuge any more, but if you are determined take a look here.
+So again, I personally do not use a centrifuge any more and cannot recommend them, but if you are determined take a look here.